-Various brands started to came up with highly featured smaller and smaller GPS drones – can a $160 quadcopter like FQ777 F8 compete with the Mavic Mini?
+Various brands started to come up with highly featured smaller and smaller GPS drones – can a $160 quadcopter like FQ777 F8 compete with the Mavic Mini?
 Let’s find out from this article.

-In terms of camera rig, there is big difference between these two quadcopters.
+In terms of camera rig, there is a big difference between these two quadcopters.
 While the Mavic Arya has a 2.7K with 3-axis gimbal, the FQ777 F8 has a 4K camera with 2-axis stabilization.
-Range of the MINI is also much better than its cheaper contender.
+The range of the MINI is also much better than its cheaper contender.

 In order to allow stable hovering in any environment (outdoor/indoor), both drones are equipped with GPS and Visual positioning systems.